-CHILD PROTECTION POLICY ABN: 43 645 404 735
+LIGHTHOUSE CHRISTIAN SCHOOL LTD. CHILD PROTECTION POLICY ABN: 43 645 404 735

-formed.
-Failure to make a report, without a reasonable excuse, is a criminal offence.
+This offence applies to all adults inclusive of students 18 years or older, as well as parents/guardians and volunteers at the school.
 A reasonable excuse not to make a report under the Criminal Code Act 1899 includes that a report has already been made under the Education (General Provisions) Act 2006 (reporting sexual abuse or likely sexual abuse) and the Child Protection Act 1999 (reporting significant harm or risk of significant harm) as per this policy.